Prince Arthur heares of Florimell:

 And rubd his temples, and each trembling vaine;

-His mayled habericonhaberieonhaberieonhabericon she did vndightundight,
+His mayled she did vndightundight,

 And from his head his heauyheavy